radon-h2020/radon-defect-prediction-cli/README.md

   -h, --help            show this help message and exit -v, --version         show program's version number and exit
 ```

+# How to build Docker container

+`docker build --tag radon-dp:latest .`

+# How to run Docker container

+First, create a host volume to share data and results between the host machine and the Docker container:

+`mkdir /tmp/radon-dp-volume/`

+## Train

+Create a training dataset `metrics.csv` and copy/move it to `/tmp/radon-dp-volume/`.
+See how to generate the training data for defect prediction [here](https://radon-h2020.github.io/radon-repository-miner/cli/metrics/).

+Run:

+`docker run -v /tmp/radon-dp-volume:/app radon-dp:latest radon-defect-predictor train metrics.csv ...`

+See the [docs](https://radon-h2020.github.io/radon-defect-prediction-cli/cli/train/) for more details about this command.

+The built model can be accessed at `/tmp/radon-dp-volume/radon_modoel.joblib`.

 See the [Docs](https://radon-h2020.github.io/radon-defect-predictor/) for details and examples of usage.